koczadly/jNano/README.md

  and events from the node.
 - A [server for listening to real-time block callbacks](https://github.com/koczadly/jNano/wiki/Block-callback) from the node.
-- Various [utility classes](https://github.com/koczadly/jNano/wiki/Utilities) for validating, computing and processing natively, without the need of a connected node.
+- Various [utility classes](https://github.com/koczadly/jNano/wiki/Utilities) for signing, validating, computing and processing blocks and accounts, without the need of a connected node.

 ## Usage
 ### Maven